Titan1911/Google-Meet-Attendance-using-Python/README.md

 # Google Meet Attendance
 This program reads the name of the participants and marks the attendance of people present in the meeting directly into an Excel sheet with Python.
-The program utilizes selenium and pyexcel for web scraping and automation.
+The program utilizes selenium and web scraping and automation, and pyexcel for Excel sheet operations.

 ### Update
 With the new version of chromedriver, problems with sign in may be faced.
 Follow the below steps for smooth run of the program: